xcart/xcart-docs/_pages/kb_en/modules/pop-up-anywhere.md

 To create a new pop-up click the **New popup** button at the top of the page.

-You'll be redirected to a **New popup** page where you'll need to define the following settings:
+You'll be redirected to a **New popup** page where you'll need to fill in the fields in 4 sections of settings to create a pop-up.

 ## General popup settings